openEOPlatform/documentation/federation/backends/index.md

 an 'experimental' property on a process, collection or backend, and by indicating it in descriptions or the documentation.

 We assume that most often, an implementor knows when a feature is mature enough.
 However, when there is doubt about indicating a feature as experimental:
-- By default or if unsure, it is probably experimental
+- By default or if unsure, it is probably experimental.
-- If a feature is new or it hasn't been used, it's experimental
+- If a feature is new or it hasn't been used, it's experimental.
 - If still in doubt, consult with partner providers.

-If a non-experimental component exceeds the [error budget](https://sre.google/workbook/implementing-slos/), for instance when downtime exceeds the objective, the provider is expected to stop working on new features and improve reliability, or to mark the component as experimental, if the contract with users allows that.
+If a non-experimental component exceeds the [error budget](https://sre.google/workbook/implementing-slos/), for instance when downtime exceeds the objective, the provider is expected to stop working on new features and improve reliability, or to mark the component as experimental.
+Reverting a 'stable' feature to 'experimental' should be considered a backwards incompatible change, requiring communication towards the user and proper consideration of the impact.

 ::: tip Note
 To join the federation, it is required to (mostly) fulfill these requirements and document differences for users in the "[Federation Aspects and Known Issues](../index.md)".